Banff National Park – day trip to Moraine Lake

 1. Get to Moraine Lake EARLY!

-We woke up at the crack of dawn to get there before it got too crowded but most importantly before the parking lot filled up.
-In my research, I had read that there was only a small parking lot by the lake and that it fills up quickly.
-So get you must there early.
-We did just that, and I was so glad we did.
-By the time we were about to leave (around 10am) there was no parking left and a line of cars all the way down the road waiting to grab our parking spot!
+We woke up at the crack of dawn to avoid the crowds but, most importantly, to get a parking spot.
+There is only a small parking lot by the lake and that fills up quickly.
+So you must get there early.
+We spent a few hours enjoying the lake.
+And by the time we were about to leave (around 10am) there was no parking spots left and a line of cars all the way down the road waiting to grab our parking spot!